A. Women Younger Than 30 Years

 If the results of the initial ultrasound are normal and there is a low likelihood of malignancy, no additional radiologic evaluation is necessary.
 Suspicious masses that are detected by ultrasonography require follow-up imaging with bilateral mammography.

-Women who undergo diagnostic mammography or DBT as the initial imaging test and are noted to have a mass with benign features should have a breast ultrasound performed for correlation.
+Women who undergo diagnostic mammography or digital breast tomosynthesis as the initial imaging test and are noted to have a mass with benign features should have a breast ultrasound performed for correlation.
 The results of that ultrasound, as well as clinical suspicion, dictate the need for further imaging.
 When ultrasound findings suggest a benign mass, patients may be monitored clinically or may require short-term radiologic follow-up.
 In contrast, patients with suspicious findings should be referred for biopsy.

-C. Women Aged 40 Years and Older
+C. Women Aged 40 Years or Older

 Diagnostic mammography and digital breast tomosynthesis are the initial tests of choice for women aged 40 years or older with a palpable breast mass.
 If the mammography or digital breast tomosynthesis results are negative, benign, or probably benign, then additional management depends on clinical suspicion and breast ultrasound results.
 In the setting of a low clinical suspicion for malignancy, masses with negative ultrasound results can be monitored closely.
 Conversely, in the setting of worrisome history or physical examination findings, tissue biopsy should be pursued even if both mammogram and ultrasound are normal.